tigusigalpa/lenslider/readme.txt

 * Widget support
 * HTML-editor support
 * Some wonderful but secret yet plans
-* if you have idea(s) to improve LenSlider, you are welcome to [suggest your idea](http://www.lenslider.com/suggest-idea/)

 == Installation ==

-1. Search for "LenSlider" in the Add New Plugin section of your WordPress site admin panel or manually upload the `lenslider` folder (unziped) to the `/wp-content/plugins/` directory
+1. Search for "Len Slider" in the Add New Plugin section of your WordPress site admin panel or manually upload the `len-slider` folder (unziped) to the `/wp-content/plugins/` directory
 2. Activate the plugin
 3. Create Sliders under the new **LenSlider** Menu
-4. Use the shortcode `[lenslider]` (shortode button is already installed on your WYSIWYG bar) in the content area of a page or post where you want the image slider to appear or PHP code `if( class_exists( 'LenSlider' ) ) {LenSlider::lenslider_output_slider( $id );}` in your template files
+4. Use the shortcode `[lenslider]` (shortode button is already installed on your WYSIWYG bar) in the content area of a page or post where you want the image slider to appear or PHP code `<?php if( class_exists( 'LenSlider' ) ) {LenSlider::lenslider_output_slider( 'your slider hash ID here - with lower(!) case letters' );}?>` in your template files
 5. Enjoy!